Lymphadenopathy | Medical Council of Canada

 Key Objectives

-Given a patient with lymphadenopathy, the candidate will diagnose the cause, severity, and complications, will initiate an appropriate management plan, and in particular, determine the need for a biopsy.
+Given a patient with lymphadenopathy, the candidate will diagnose the cause, severity, and complications, and will initiate an appropriate management plan.
+In particular, the candidate will determine the need for a biopsy.

 Enabling Objectives